+Meetings held: Tuesday, Week 4, 2pm

+Chairs - Directors of Graduate and Undergraduate Studies

+Secretary - Edmund Howard

-Meetings held: Tuesday, Week 4, 2pm Chair - Directors of Graduate and Undergraduate Studies Secretary - Chris Mitchell This meeting comprises of academic members and graduate student representatives.
+This meeting comprises of academic members and graduate student representatives.
 The agenda of the committee is driven by the student representatives who are asked to submit items for discussion.
-If you have any issues you would like to raise about your course or life as a student at Oxford, please raise them with your student representatives at gradrep@orinst.ox.ac.uk
+If you have any issues you would like to raise about your course or life as a student at Oxford, please raise them with your student representatives at graduate graduate student accounts of the graduate student representatives at graduate student at Oxford, please raise them with your student representatives at graduate student at g